 - 2 Yellow Kiwis

 - 1 1/2 – 2 Cups Purified Water

 - Prep ingredients: Peel and chop mango, pineapple, and banana.
 Rinse spinach.
 Remove kale leaves from stems.
 Slice kiwis.

 - Blend ingredients: Combine all ingredients except kiwis and blend until very smooth, adding enough water to achieve a thick, creamy consistency with all greens broken down.

 - Use pop molds: Arrange kiwi slices inside ice pop molds to stick to walls so they are visible when frozen.
 Carefully pour smoothie into molds, taking care not to create large air pockets.
 Once full, lift and gently drop molds on counter several times to eliminate any air bubbles.
 Cover with lid and insert wooden sticks.

 - Finish and enjoy: Freeze until completely frozen, 3-4 hours.
 When ready to eat, remove pops from freezer and let sit about 5 minutes.

 With these kiwi recipes in your back pocket, don’t be surprised if your new knowledge leaves your guests thinking you are a culinary rock star at your next cooking get-together!
-In fact, why not give your next Taco Tuesday night a twist by cooking up this delicious Steak Taco with Kiwi-Avocado Salsa recipe from HelloFresh?
+In fact, why not give your next taco night a twist by cooking up this delicious Steak Taco with Kiwi-Avocado Salsa recipe from HelloFresh?